AndrewJBateman/ionic-angular-notes/README.md

 * [Inspiration](#inspiration)
 * [Contact](#contact)

-## General info
+## :books: General info

-The Home page is a list of recipes.
+* The Home page is a list of recipes.
 Click on one and it shows the detailed recipe page using the recipe id.
 Capacitor installed so app can be run on android.

-## Screenshots
+## :camera: Screenshots

 ![Recipe List](./img/recipe-list.png)
 ![Recipe Detail Page](./img/recipe-detail.png)

-## Technologies
+## :signal_strength: Technologies

 * [Ionic v5.10.0](https://ionicframework.com/)
 * [Ionic/angular v 4.7.1](https://ionicframework.com/)
 * [Ionic Capacitor framework v1.1.1](https://capacitor.ionicframework.com/)
 * Ionic DevApp, to allow app to run on an iOS or Android device.

-## Setup
+## :floppy_disk: Setup

 * To start the server on _localhost://8100_ type: 'ionic serve'
 * The Ionic DevApp was installed on an Android device from the Google Play app store.

-## Code Examples
+## :computer: Code Examples

 * functions to search for info and retrieve more detailed info.